DIR-LAB/ycsb-storedsbench/README.md

     <img align="middle" src="https://github.com/DIR-LAB/ycsb-storedsbench/blob/master/workloads/plotting-readme/msst20_eval_6_1-2.jpg" alt="numa_100%_read"/>
     <figcaption>Fig. 9.
 The benchmark results of seven indexing data structures in different persistent modes accessing local memory and remote memory.
 All evaluations are based on single thread.</figcaption>
 </figure>

+## Usage

+One of the key motivations of this project is to allow others to reuse our framework and implement their specific data structures for performance comparison (using [YCSB workload](https://github.com/brianfrankcooper/YCSB/tree/master/workloads)).
+Please have a look at our [wiki page](https://github.com/DIR-LAB/ycsb-storedsbench/wiki) to learn how to add new data structures to this project.
+From the [Workloads](#workloads) section, you will get some idea about workload generation.

+The project is well suited for testing third-party libraries.
+We helped [TwoMisses](https://www.threemisses.com) (an updated version of `ThreeMisses`, the winner of the first SNIA NVDIMM Challenge!) to benchmark their library.
+The integration is done in the branch [threemiss](https://github.com/DIR-LAB/ycsb-storedsbench/tree/threemiss).

+## Contribution

+If you would like to contribute to `pmemids_bench`, we would certainly appreciate your help!
+Here are some of the ways you can contribute:

+* Bug fixes, whether they be for performance or correctness of the existing data structure implementation
+* Improvement of the existing benchmark implementation and documentation
+* Support for additional data structure implementations; we are open to adding more data structures in this repo

+Our future goal is to provide a set of portable, high-performance PMEM-aware data structure baselines.
+For code contributions, please focus on code simplicity and readability.
+If you open a pull request, we will do an immediate sanity check and respond to you as soon as possible.

 ## Credit
 * We use Jinglei Ren's (Github handle: [basicthinker](https://github.com/basicthinker)) C++ implementation of YCSB benchmark [YCSB-C](https://github.com/basicthinker/YCSB-C) as the base of our project.